Author: Jeff Bacon

 Be Polite, Be Brief, Get Counsel

 You do not have to answer questions without an attorney.
-You should not let an investigator into your home without understanding what they are looking for.
+Do not let an investigator into your home without knowing what they are looking for.
 You can be respectful, take their card, and call counsel before the next step.
-That is not “guilty” behavior — it is appropriate caution given the stakes.
+That is not “guilty” behavior.
+It is appropriate caution given the stakes.

 Document Everything

 Names, badge numbers, dates and times of visits, what was said.
 Save voicemails.
-Take notes immediately after any contact.
+Take notes right after any contact.

 Do Not Make Statements About the Other Parent